 We also showed that it is important to include the user reaction to outages since this results in calls to be dropped from not being able to maintain the $E_b/N_0$ target level and thus reduces the load in the cell.
-This indicates the need for an accurate model of the connection admission control mechanism implemented in the system.
+This also indicates the need for an accurate model of the connection admission control mechanism implemented in the system.

-The simulation time could be reduced by a factor of the inner loop updates per outer loop step when we only considered an approximated inner loop.
-It could be shown that the results were accurate enough for the evaluation of the cell loading and total interference.
-With this approximation of the power control loops, it is possible to investigate more complex scenarios with user mobility like the real world case which were considered in Section 4.
+The simulation time could be reduced by a factor of the inner loop updates when we only considered the outer loop with an approximated inner loop.
+It could be shown that the results were accurate enough for evaluation of the cell loading and total interference.
+With this approximation of the power control loops, it is possible to investigate more complex scenarios with mobility like the real world case which we considered in Section 4.